Enalean/tuleap-documentation-en/languages/en/user-guide/citizen.rst

 --------------------

 Before we go further into the user registration process it is worth reviewing the various types of Tuleap citizens.
-There are basically 4 of them:
+There are always 3 of them:

--  **Anonymous Users**: when you first visit the Tuleap site you are typically an anonymous user.
-Anonymous users can browse the Tuleap site but many of the Tuleap services or Tuleap resources cannot be used or accessed by an anonymous user (e.g. source code access is not possible, all the monitoring facilities aren't either, etc.).
-So we strongly advise you to become a registered user to take full advantage of the Tuleap site.

 -  **Registered Users**: once you have created your own account (see below) you can use your login/password to authenticate yourself with